JustinPras/Bank-Management-System-.NET/README.md

 # Bank Management System.

-Compiled using Visual Studio 2022 Community Edition
+Made in .NET and Compiled using Visual Studio 2022 Community Edition

 There are 3 allowed username/password combinations to be used at the login screen.
 Allowed logins: